 Versatility – this bag works well as a handbag for everyday use.

-O.M.G stands for Overnight Medium Gym bag, but it’s almost to nice to take to the gym!
-This bag is highly organized, with a separate compartment for shoes (or gym clothes!), pockets within pockets and padded compartment for your laptop.
-This bag also features a sleeve for sliding onto your rolling bag.
-I have not yet used this bag but look forward to trying it soon!
+O.M.G stands for Overnight Medium Gym bag, but it’s almost too nice to take to the gym!
+This bag is highly organized, with a separate compartment for shoes (or gym clothes), pockets within pockets (great idea for security!)and padded compartment for your laptop.
+This bag also features a sleeve for sliding onto your roller bag.

 Contents – shoes, laptop, a scarf etc. The zippered pocket within a pocket is great for securing passports and documents.